« The Song of God—Volume 1, chapters 1-6

 a) In previous eras, kṣatriyas possessed mystical weapons based on the manipulation of all four elements, including not only fire but also water, air, and earth.
 These weapons were not chemical or mechanical, but controlled by mantras capable of manipulating the material elements.
 By using the appropriate mantras, a kṣatriya could produce a tornado to attack his enemies, for example.
 Arjuna possessed many such mystical weapons, but none of the weapons at his disposal were able to kill the soul.

-b) The Māyāvādi theory that the Supreme Brahman became fragmented into many souls by being covered by ignorance is false.
-The Supreme Brahman can't be covered by Maya, nor cut into pieces.
+b) The Māyāvādī theory that the Supreme Brahman becomes many individual souls by being covered by ignorance is false.
+The Supreme Brahman can’t be covered by Māyā, nor cut into pieces.

 d) The living entity is a separate individual at every stage.
 After being liberated from illusion, the living entity maintains his separate identity, as described in the Bhagavad-gītā.
-The soul becomes liberated from material contamination, but never becomes one with Krsna.
+The soul becomes liberated from material contamination, but never becomes one with Kṛṣṇa.

 “This individual soul is unbreakable and insoluble, and can be neither burned nor dried.
 He is everlasting, present everywhere, unchangeable, immovable and eternally the same.”

-b) What the impersonalists call merging into the Supreme is simply the soul being put into the Brahmajyoti, the effulgence of Krsna.
+b) What the impersonalists call merging into the Supreme is simply the soul being put into the brahmajyoti, the effulgence of Kṛṣṇa.
 The intelligent, however, prefer to enter into the spiritual planets to associate with the Lord.

 c) The word sarva-gata (all-pervading, living everywhere) indicates that the soul can live in any part of the creation.
 Everywhere, there are living beings with bodies adapted to the environmental conditions.